punitpatel214/collect/README.md

 MongoDB, there is no need to predefine any schema.
 A collection can store different types of documents without any problem.
 There is nothing to worry about if a new type of document arrives, it can easily be saved.
 The dynamic nature of MongoDB schema is useful because most of the data that is being generated as form-responses are non-structured.There are many good solutions available to support MongoDB analytics, including: data virtualization, translation, the MongoDB connector, and data warehousing with an ETL or ELT process.

-Form-response MongoDB is good choice.
+For Form-response data MongoDB is good choice.

 For Analytical, Dashbooard data we can use NoSQL data or analytical tool like Power BI, tableau or other.

+###